thesamuraiwho/100-days-of-code/r1-log.md

 Got the second project for FCC responsive web design project done.
 It looks ugly but it passes all the tests.
 I realize I've forgotten more that I had thought and need to do a lot of catch up.
 I also spent a bunch of time updating my portfolio/personal website [here](https://www.brandondle.com/index.html).

+### R1D59

+Updated my portfolio website further to remove/comment empty or placeholder elements.
+Got two more parts of the FCC responsive web design project done.
+My projects look ugly but they pass the tests.

 ### R1D101

 ### R1D102